SAP/flake8-tergeo/docs/configuration.md

 With these options it is possible to enforce certain style rules for these comments, such as:
 * disallow certain identifier like *FIXME*
-* enforce jira ticket links
+* enforce identifier to a tracking system like jira (e.g. `SOME-123 TODO this needs to be done`)
 * enforce a description

 Please note, that the check is case-insensitive, meaning that all dev comment identifier, comments and project ids are converted to uppercase for comparison.

-* `ftp-dev-comments-jira-project-ids`: defines the jira projects which must be present in a dev comment.
+* `ftp-dev-comments-tracking-project-ids`: defines the tracking projects which must be present in a dev comment.
   If the configuration is not set, the check will not be executed.
 By default an empty list
 * `ftp-dev-comments-allowed-synonyms`: List of valid dev comment identifiers.
 The default value is *TODO*
 * `ftp-dev-comments-disallowed-synonyms`: List of invalid dev comment identifier.
 Defaults to *FIXME*
-* `ftp-dev-comments-enforce-description`: Checks if after the dev comment identifier (and optionally after the jira project id) additional text is present.
+* `ftp-dev-comments-enforce-description`: Checks if after the dev comment identifier (and optionally after the tracking project id) additional text is present.
 By default false

 ## Requirements check